 All ACE2 reagents are produced in house and quality controlled, including 8 ACE2 Antibody, 1 ACE2 ELISA, 52 ACE2 Gene, 7 ACE2 Lysate, 8 ACE2 Protein, 3 ACE2 qPCR.
 All ACE2 reagents are ready to use.

-Recombinant ACE2 proteins are expressed by HEK293 Cells with fusion tags as C-human IgG1-Fc, C-His, C-mouse IgG1-Fc, C-human IgG1-Fc & His.
+Recombinant ACE2 proteins are expressed by HEK293 Cells with fusion tags as C-human IgG1-Fc & His, C-His, C-human IgG1-Fc, C-mouse IgG1-Fc.

-ACE2antibodies are validated with different applications, which are ELISA, ELISA(Det), ELISA(Cap), WB, IHC-P.
+ACE2antibodies are validated with different applications, which are ELISA, WB, IHC-P, ELISA(Det), ELISA(Cap).

 ACE2cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each ACE2 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.

 ACE2ELISA Kit are quality controlled by 8 internation QC standard which guarantee every ELISA Kit with high quality.